Egyptian Gods and Mummies

 Every Egyptian, except the most abject criminal, was entitled to be embalmed and receive a decent burial.

-The Egyptians believed that death was a temporary interruption, rather than the end of life.
-The afterlife was an idealized version of life on earth, where all of life’s good things could be enjoyed without having to endure any of its suffering.
-To gain admittance to this paradise they must live a good and honorable life by obeying their superiors, assisting and protecting the poor, and showing proper respect for the gods.
+The Egyptians believed that death was a temporary interruption rather than the end of life.
+The afterlife was an idealised version of life on earth, where all of life’s good things could be enjoyed without having to endure any of its suffering.
+To gain admittance to this paradise, they must live a good and honourable life by obeying their superiors, assisting and protecting the poor, and showing proper respect for the gods.

 Get Karnak Great Court for FREE